tvcutsem/tinyc/README.md

 The Tiny Compiler is a ["by the book"](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) compiler which compiles a small C-like language (called Tiny) to Java Virtual Machine assembler.

-In 2003, back when I was a Master student at university I followed a Compilers course.
+In 2003, back when I was a CS student at university I followed a Compilers course.
 To this day, I still consider it one of the most fascinating topics in computer science.

-This repo is my project assignment for the course.
+This repo contains my project assignment for the course.
 The objective: compile a C-like language to JVM bytecode.
 I share it here in the hope others may find it useful.
 Keep in mind this was a student project.
-Learn from it what you can.
+Learn from it what you can (in case you are curious, I got the maximum score for the course :wink:)

 The compiler architecture is built using an object-oriented architecture with extensive use of the visitor design pattern to process the datastructures representing source code and IR code.
 It follows a traditional compiler pipeline (lexing, parsing, name resolution and typechecking, IR code generation and optimization, target code generation and optimization).